KinetekEnergy/vsdiat-aashray-reddy/README.md

 2. Run `npm run start` to start the site or `npm run build` to build the site
 3. Go to `http://localhost:3000` to view the site

-Note: you might have to do `dos2unix post-create.sh`.
+- Note: you might have to do `dos2unix post-create.sh`.

-### Docker

-1. Pull the docker image using `docker pull kinetekenergy/learn-physics-enm:latest`.
-You can view it [here](https://hub.docker.com/repository/docker/kinetekenergy/learn-physics-enm/general) on DockerHub.
-2. Run `docker compose up --build` to start the site.
-   1. Run `docker compose down` to stop the site.
-3. Go to `http://localhost:3000/` in your browser to see the site.
-4. Changes made to docs should update instantly

-Note: when building the site, docusaurus will give unsupported file type errors for the SVGs.
+- Note: when building the site, docusaurus will give unsupported file type errors for the SVGs.
 Ignore them.

 ## Deployment